Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.

 The eyes are affected in 25% of people with sarcoidosis, particularly black Americans and people of Japanese descent.
 Uveitis makes the eyes red and painful and interferes with vision.
 Inflammation that persists for a long time may block fluid from draining from the eye, causing glaucoma (see Glaucoma), which can lead to blindness.
 Granulomas may form in the the membrane over the eyeball and inside the eyelids (conjunctiva).
 Such granulomas often do not cause symptoms, but the conjunctiva is an accessible site from which doctors can take tissue samples for examination.
 Some people with sarcoidosis complain of dry, sore, and red eyes, probably because tear glands that have been affected by the disorder no longer produce enough tears to keep the eyes lubricated.

 Granulomas that form in the heart may cause chest pain (angina) or heart failure.
-Failure of the right side of the heart (called cor pulmonale—see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension) can also develop if the lungs are severely affected by sarcoidosis, causing high pressures in the artery carrying blood from the heart to the lungs (pulmonary hypertension—see Pulmonary Hypertension).
+Failure of the right side of the heart (called cor pulmonale—see Sidebar 1: Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders) can also develop if the lungs are severely affected by sarcoidosis, causing high pressures in the artery carrying blood from the heart to the lungs (pulmonary hypertension—see Pulmonary Hypertension).
 Granulomas that form near the heart's electrical conducting system can trigger potentially fatal irregularities in the heartbeat.

 Joints, muscles, and bones: